MFR6340/theenglishextension.org/resources/supplimental-booklets.md

 # Supplemental Materials
 [https://learnenglishteens.britishcouncil.org/](https://learnenglishteens.britishcouncil.org/) A useful website to work on listening comprehension, which despite being natives, many kids still often struggle with.
 Goes up to C1

 Sometimes it's a challenge to find the right word or emotion.
 Often, there's a better or more precise way to say it.
-This fabulous emotion wheel is a great way to improve both written and verbal skills and
+This fabulous emotion wheel is a great way to helps kids (and adults) express their feelings more clearly.
+It obviously helps improves descriptive writing skills as well.

 # Supplemental Booklets